 Not only did the Toltecs bridge the gap between the Teotihuacanos and the Aztecs, but they served as an important link between the civilizations of central Mexico and the Yucatan.
 These two regions otherwise had little to do with one another historically, but we likely have the Toltecs to credit for bringing Quetzalcoatl worship and other new ideas to the Mayans.

-Like their predecessors at Teotihuacan, we don’t exactly why Tula was eventually abandoned.
+Like their predecessors at Teotihuacan, we don’t know exactly why Tula was eventually abandoned.
 It was possibly a combination of things like scuffles with neighboring tribes, a volcanic eruption, or a drought.
 What we do know is that by the mid-12th century, Tula was empty for the second time.

 The Aztecs would go on to idolize the Toltecs.
 But instead of preserving things as they found them, they looted many of Tula’s valuables and religious artifacts to venerate in their own cities.
 As a result, the Toltecs remain one of the least understood civilizations of ancient Mexico, despite their significance as an important bridge between cultures.
 As excavation work around the ruins of Tula continues, there’s still hope that there are more secrets waiting to be decoded.